davepeng-0503/dave-bot/README.md

 *   `code_review_agent.py`: The main script for the automated code review agent.
 *   `shared_agents_utils.py`: Common utilities for file I/O, Git operations, and base AI agent configuration (model setup, context building).
 *   `app_description.txt`: A high-level description of the project to provide context to the agents.
+*   `requirements.txt`: A list of Python packages required to run the agents.
 *   `LICENSE`: The license for the project.

+---